nourahedhli/IS218TeamProject/README.md

 2. Statistic (Directory )
 ***
-* Statistics
-  *Has all the Stats Methods below
+* Statistics: Has all the Stats Methods below

 * Methods Stats Function
   * Mean: Call the addition and division method.